Railway flora

 The specific name is derived from the Latin murus (‘wall’), alluding to the fact that this plant often grows along stone fences and house walls.

-Hordeum murinum, together with Herb Robert (Geranium robertianum), Copenhagen Central Station, Denmark.
+Hordeum murinum, growing together with Herb Robert (Geranium robertianum), Copenhagen Central Station, Denmark.
 (Photo copyright © by Kaj Halberg)

 Poa annua Annual meadow-grass